CSolution Project Format

 - file: $cmse-lib(TFM)$ # use symbol output file of TFM Project

 The example above uses the build-type and target-type of the processed context for the project TFM.
-With a context-set you may mix different build-types for an application.
-Note that it is important to build both projects in the same build process.
+With a target-set you may mix different build-types for an application.
+Note that it is important to build both projects using the same build process, for example by specifying the option --active to select a build variant.

 The example below uses from the TFM project always build-type: Debug and the target-type: Production-HW.